elixir-cloud-aai/web-components/readme.md

 ## Versioning

-The project adopts the [semantic versioning][res-semver] scheme for versioning.
+The project adopts the [semantic versioning](https://semver.org/) scheme for versioning.
 Currently the service is in development v1 package for the same will be out soon.
 Stay tuned!

 ## License